wgroeneveld/brainbaking/content/post/domain-driven-design-in-c.md

 ### What about C++?

 Are you wondering what the ++ in C++ might stand for?
-The addition of "real" classes is a revelation to old-time C programmers that tried aiming for readability in a "domain".
+The addition of "real" classes is a revelation to old-time C programmers that tried aiming for readability in a "domain"[^2].
 The above example implemented in C++ is trivial:

 ```C
 class Person {